moxie-leean/ng-patternlab/lib/organisms/gravity-form/README.md

 Currently, the required parameters are 'api_base' and 'api_key', 'forms' is an object keyed by form ID, with required parameters for each route.

-PLEASE NOTE: The component can also be configured in the 'Run' phase in the situation that config data is not available in the Config phase, to do this, in your Run method, use something like:
+NOTE: The component can also be configured in the 'Run' phase in the situation that config data is not available in the Config phase, to do this, in your Run method, use something like:

 ```